 - Uses standard household electrical power with a standard three prong plug.
 Battery power is optional.

 - Gates are removable and can easily be hinged from either side.
-Standard gate configuration has a right and left gate for a straight through passage.
+The standard configuration has a right or left end gate and an opposite opening for a straight through passage.
 A front gate is available if you need to make a right or left hand turn when on the platform.

 - The handheld lift controls are attached by a tether, so either a rider or non-rider can operate it.
 Wireless controls are also available.

 - Adjustable automatic safety stop height makes it easy to use.

 - Fail-safe mechanism in case of hoist or cable issues.

 - Can be disassembled and installed in interior rooms.

 - Lifting Height: From five inches up to 20+ feet, depending on what you buy.